RRAT J1913+1330: an extremely variable and puzzling pulsar: Results

 \subsection{DM \& RM}

 The DM of each single pulse from J1913$+$1330 was derived by maximizing the S/N of its integrated pulse profile.
 Since there was no significant DM variation identified within each observation, we analysed the optimal DM value for all single pulses detected in each observation to obtain the best-fit value.
 Our analysis resulted in best-fit DM values of 175.23(2), 175.25(2), 175.25(2), 175.17(2) and 175.17(2) $\rm cm^{-3}\rm pc$ on MJD 58712, 58833, 58842, 59484 and 59593, respectively.
 The DM values for the last two observations were slightly smaller than those for the first three.
-As shown in Figure ~\ref{DM_decrease}, our DM values are smaller than those reported in previous studies~\citep{McLaughlin06,McLaughlin09,Bhattacharyya18,Lu19}, suggesting a possible decrease of $\delta {\rm DM} = -0.035 \pm 0.005\,{\rm pc\,cm}^{-3} {\rm yr}^{-1}$.
+As shown in Figure~\ref{DM_decrease}, our DM values are smaller than those reported in previous studies~\citep{McLaughlin06,McLaughlin09,Bhattacharyya18,Lu19}, suggesting a possible decrease rate of $\delta {\rm DM} = -0.035 \pm 0.005\,{\rm pc\,cm}^{-3} {\rm yr}^{-1}$.

-The best estimate of RM for the detected bursts yielded a value of 932.8$\pm$6.6\,rad\,m$^2$, slightly smaller than the previously reported value of 945$\pm$11\,rad\,m$^2$~\citep{Caleb19}.
+The best estimate of RM for the detected bursts yielded a value of 932.8$\pm$6.6\,rad\,m$^{-2}$, slightly smaller than the previously reported value of 945$\pm$11\,rad\,m$^{-2}$~\citep{Caleb19}.
 All detected pulses in the four-polarization observations were RM corrected using the average RM value.
 Figure~\ref{f_micro} presents polarization profiles of a sample of single pulses from J1913$+$1330.
 The source exhibits a wide range of polarization angles (PA) and degrees of linear polarization, with a small fraction of pulses showing a high degree of circular polarization.
+A detailed polarisation property analysis of all bursts will be presented in a companion paper.